Voxel-Fox-Ltd/VoxelBotUtils/docs/config-files-directory.rst

       .. attribute:: discordbotlist_token

-   .. class:: command_data
+   .. class:: bot_info

-      Simple data for call/response commands.

-      .. attribute:: website_link
-         :type: str

-         A link to your website.

-      .. attribute:: guild_invite
-         :type: str

-         A link to your guild.

-      .. attribute:: github_link
-         :type: str

-         A link to the bot's git page.

-      .. attribute:: donate_link
-         :type: str

-         A link where users can donate to you.

-      .. attribute:: echo_command_enabled
+      .. attribute:: enabled
          :type: bool

-         Whether or not the echo command is enabled.

-      .. attribute:: stats_command_enabled
-         :type: bool

-         Whether or not the stats command is enabled.

-      .. attribute:: vote_command_enabled
-         :type: bool

-         Whether or not the vote command is enabled - this will link to your Top.gg page where users can vote for the bot.
+         Whether or not the info command is enabled.
+It's highly recommended that this remains enabled.

-      .. attribute:: updates_channel_id
-         :type: int

-         The channel ID for an announcement channel where users can receive updates about your bot.

-      .. attribute:: info
+      .. attrribute:: content
          :type: str

-         Simple information about your bot that gets output on using the :code:`!info` command.
+         The content that should be output in the info command.
+This gets put into an embed, so standard markdown is allowed.
+         This string is also passed into :code:`.format` with your :code:`bot` instance and the :code:`links` provided below.

+      .. attribute:: links
+         :type: dict

+         The links that should be added as buttons onto your info command.

    .. class:: oauth